F. Murray Abraham: 2001–present: Career resurgence

+He reunited with Wes Anderson voicing a role in stop-motion animated film Isle of Dogs (2018), voiced Grimmel in DreamWorks' How to Train Your Dragon: The Hidden World (2019), and played Tony in the Disney+ 2019 live-action Lady and the Tramp.
+From 2020 to 2021 he acted in the Apple TV+ comedy series Mythic Quest.
+In 2022, he was fired after being accused of inappropriate behavior while on set.
+In a response statement, Abraham apologized and stated that he never intended "to offend anyone, I told jokes, nothing more, that upset some of my colleagues and as a result lost a great job with wonderful people."
+In February 2022, it was revealed that Abraham would be voicing Khonshu in the superhero limited series Moon Knight, set in the Marvel Cinematic Universe.
+He starred in the 2022 film adaptation of The Magic Flute based on the opera of the same name.
+That same year he played Dr. Carl Withers in the Netflix series Guillermo del Toro's Cabinet of Curiosities (2022).
+In 2023, he portrayed Judge John Sirica in the HBO political drama limited series White House Plumbers.

+Murray acted in the second season of the HBO series The White Lotus (2022) playing the flirtatious widower Bert Di Grasso, earning nominations for the Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film and the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+Also in 2023 he acted in the film Mother, Couch alongside Ewan McGregor, Taylor Russell, and Ellen Burstyn.
+The film premiered at the 2023 Toronto International Film Festival.
+In 2024 it was announced that Abraham would return to the stage as David Siegel in the Stephen Schwartz musical The Queen of Versailles starring Kristin Chenoweth at the Emerson Colonial Theatre in Boston.

 Personal life

+Marriage

-Abraham was married to Kate Hannan for 60 years (1962-2022) until her death on November 19, 2022.
-They have two children, Mick and Jamili, and one grandchild, Hannan.
+Abraham was married to Kate Hannan for 60 years, from 1962 until her death on November 19, 2022.
+They have two children and one grandchild.

+Incidents

-In 1993, while filming the movie Surviving the Game in rural Washington state, Abraham was involved in a car crash in which another driver was killed, while Abraham was injured.
+In 1993, while filming the movie Surviving the Game in rural Washington State, Abraham was involved in a car crash in which another driver was killed, while Abraham was injured.
 In January 2010, Abraham scuffled with a thief in the dressing room area during a public rehearsal at the Classic Stage Company in New York City.

+Religious beliefs

 Abraham has spoken about his faith: "I've attended many churches.
 I grew up as an Orthodox Christian and I was an altar boy.
 I love the Society of Friends, the Quakers.
 I attended their meetings for almost fifteen years.
 I'm now [in 2008] attending the First Presbyterian Church of New York because they're such a generous, terrific church with outreach.
 They reach out to old people, to homeless, to A.A., to cross-dressers: it's truly a church of the teachings of Christ.
 Religion is essential to my life."